buditanrim/buditanrim.github.io/vocabulary.md

 ---
 layout: vocabularies
 title: Design Vocabulary
-description: Collection of common terms in design world to help everyone in all disciplines who build digital experience to communicate and collaborate better.
+description: Collection of common terms in design world.
+Explained in a casual way to help everyone in all disciplines who build digital experience to communicate and collaborate better.

 image:
  path: /img/seo/author-budi-seo.jpg